trembon/JustABackup/README.md

 ## TODO's
 ### Planned features
-* Rewritten UI with a more API based framework
+* Rewritten UI with a more API based framework.
-* Plugin-store, to download plugins from a repository online
+* Plugin-store, to download plugins from a repository online.
-* Testable providers, for testing connection to its source
+* Testable providers, for testing connection to its source.
-* View logs in the UI
+* View logs in the UI.
 * Validation of provider properties, like required, range and regex.
-* Host as a service in Windows
+* Host as a service in Windows.
+* Notification system in the UI, to get notification if jobs started, completed and/or generated error.
+* Notification providers, to be able to be notified when a job is completed through for example SMTP or Slack.
 * and more..

 ### Known issues